CVE-2023-23397 Addresses NTLM Vulnerability

 Updated 16 March 2023

 Patch Tuesday brought news of an Outlook Elevation of Privilege Vulnerability (CVE-2023-23397).
 The issue is also described in the EHLO blog under an “Awareness” heading.
-However, the problem is serious enough for Microsoft to issue a bunch of security updates covering everything from Microsoft 365 apps for enterprise (subscription-based Outlook) to Outlook 2013 SP1.
+The problem is serious enough for Microsoft to issue a bunch of security updates covering everything from Microsoft 365 apps for enterprise (subscription-based Outlook) to Outlook 2013 SP1.
 The bottom line is that “an attacker who successfully exploited this vulnerability could access a user’s Net-NTLMv2 hash which could be used as a basis of an NTLM Relay attack against another service to authenticate as the user.”

 Microsoft also issued a PowerShell script (CVE-2023-23397.PS1) to run against on-premises and cloud servers to check if items contain a property that’s populated with a UNC path.
 The audit mode of the script reports what it finds in a CSV file that administrators can check to decide which of the reported items to remove from mailboxes.
 Running the script in clean-up mode permanently removes the offending items.